sean-hill/ionic-gulp-release/README.md

 	$ gulp android-release

 After the command is finished, an `android-arm7-release-signed.apk` and `android-x86-release-signed.apk` will have been built.
 Use these two files to upload your Android app to Google Play.
 They can be found at `./platforms/android/build/outputs/apk`.
-To upload both to Google Play you'll need to switch to Advanced Mode via their web interface.
+To upload both apks to Google Play you'll need to switch to Advanced Mode via their web interface.

 ## Summary